phill-holland/steganography-example/README.md

 blue = 10
 alpha = 01

+(where XX represents the exist colour bit values already present in the source image)

 new_red = XX XX XX 01
 new_green = XX XX XX 00
 new_blue = XX XX XX 10